 Cuplike cavity on lateral surface of the hip bone that receives the femur.

-The bones of the skull, vertebral column, thorax, and sternum.
+The bones of the skull, vertebral column, thoracic cage.

 The second cervical vertebra; has a vertical projection called the dens around which the atlas rotates